Below are a list of reflexology based therapies we offer at Essential Feeling, Gidea Park, Romford.

 Being on all the local transport routes means Reflexology Romford is easy to reach, however you’re travelling.

 You won’t find Reflexology Romford when you pass by, this is because we don’t accept walk-ins.
 We’ll send you the address and directions when you make a confirmed booking at Reflexology Romford.

-Specialising in using reflexology isn't enough for Karen.
-In a bid to always give her client's their best possible outcome, she has trained in nutrition and counselling.
+Specialising in using reflexology isn’t enough for Karen.
+To always give her client’s their best likely outcome, she has trained in nutrition and counselling.
 If your case warrants it, and if you are open to it, she may combine some of these elements into your sessions.